 Monthly Meetings

-Our next meeting at Crockham Hill Village Hall is on Wednesday 31at January and will be a talk by John Field about the comedian, Tommy Cooper.
+Our next meeting at Crockham Hill Village Hall is on Wednesday 26th February.

 Regular meetings are held on the last Wednesday of the month at 2pm in Crockham Hill Village Hall.